Thin-layer technology

 • Necessary to break down fumes during drying

-While they are often advertised for great resistance to salt spray corrosion, they offer medium-high resistance, comparable to a good traditional degreasing treatment (about 300 hours).
-Some products still on the market (acid and single resin) have even lower resistance, comparable to a phospho-degreasing.
-This applies to standard ferrous surfaces; steels and aluminum withstand up to 1000 hours of salt spray, but this is not due to the resin technology.
+Although they are often advertised for their great resistance to salt spray corrosion, they offer mediocre resistance, comparable to a good traditional degreasing treatment (about 300 hours).
+Some products still on the market (acidicic and single resin based) even provide lower resistance, comparable to phosphodegreasing.
+These values are referred to standard ferrous surfaces; steels and aluminums resist up to 1000 hours of salt spray, but this is not due to the thin film technology, but rather to the intrinsic resistance of the materials.

-A myth and an error linked to these products was the fact of acidifying to make the surface reactive and create a chemical link with the resin, but this does not exist because there is no water and there is not enough oxidative reaction, indeed, the excess of acid can create blackish over-thicknesses during drying in the oven.
-This specific ability to oxidize the surface is instead verified with the so-called Wash Primer products, used for the manual treatment of artifacts such as hobby, automotive and other surfaces where a strong primer is required.
+A myth and a mistake related to these products was the fact of acidifying to make the surface reactive and create a chemical link with the resin, but this does not actually happen because there is no water and there is not enough oxidative reaction, indeed, the excess acid can create, during drying in the oven, blackish overthicknesses.
+This refined ability to oxidize the surface is instead verified with the so-called Wash Primer products, used for the manual treatment of artefacts for hobby, automotive and other surfaces where a tenacious primer is required.